 Science.
-For FY2006, DOE has requested \$3.463 billion for Science, a decrease of 4% from the FY2005 appropriation of \$3.600 billion.
-The Office of Science conducts basic research in six program areas: basic energy sciences, high-energy physics, biological and environmental research, nuclear physics, fusion energy sciences, and advanced scientific computing research.
-Through these programs, DOE is the third-largest federal supporter of basic research and the largest federal supporter of research in the physical sciences.
-The House provided funding of \$3.666 billion, \$203 million more than the request and a 2% increase from FY2005.
-The Senate bill includes \$3.703 billion, \$240 million more than the request and a 3% increase from FY2005.
+The DOE Office of Science conducts basic research in six program areas: basic energy sciences, high-energy physics, biological and environmental research, nuclear physics, fusion energy sciences, and advanced scientific computing research.
+Through these programs, DOE is the third-largest federal funder of basic research and the largest federal funder of research in the physical sciences.
+For FY2006, DOE requested \$3.463 billion for Science, a decrease of 4% from the FY2005 appropriation of \$3.600 billion.
+The House provided \$3.666 billion; the Senate, \$3.703 billion; and the final bill, \$3.633 billion.
+The final figure is \$170 million more than the request and an increase of 1% from FY2005.

-The requested funding for the largest program, basic energy sciences, is \$1.146 billion, a 4% increase above FY2005.
-Construction of the Spallation Neutron Source is expected to be completed in the third quarter of FY2006, so the request for this facility includes less funding for construction but for the first time includes the cost of operations.
+The requested funding for the largest program, basic energy sciences, was \$1.146 billion, a 4% increase above FY2005.
+Construction of the Spallation Neutron Source is expected to be completed in the third quarter of FY2006, so the request for this facility included less funding for construction but for the first time included the cost of operations.
 Operations will also begin at four of the five new Nanoscale Science Research Centers.
 (The fifth is still under construction and is expected to begin operations in FY2008.)
 Some have expressed concern that operations funding for these facilities will result in reduced grant funding for other research in the basic energy sciences program.
-The House provided an increase of \$27 million over the request.
-The Senate bill has an increase of \$95 million.
+The House provided an increase of \$27 million more than the request, and the Senate provided an increase of \$95 million, but the final bill provided the requested amount.

-The request for fusion energy sciences is \$291 million, a 6% increase.
+The request for fusion energy sciences was \$291 million, a 6% increase.
 In 2003, the United States rejoined negotiations on construction of the International Thermonuclear Experimental Reactor (ITER), a fusion facility whose other participants include China, the European Union, Japan, Russia, and South Korea.
-The requested FY2006 budget for fusion energy sciences includes \$50 million related to ITER and estimates that the total U.S. share of the project will be \$1.1 billion through FY2013.
+The requested FY2006 budget for fusion energy sciences included \$50 million related to ITER and estimated that the total U.S. share of the project will be \$1.1 billion through FY2013.

 When the FY2006 budget was released, the international partners remained split on where ITER should be located, a decision that was originally expected in November 2003.
 Agreement on a site in France was officially announced on June 28, 2005, which was after the House passed H.R.
 2419 and after the Senate committee reported it, but three days before the bill was passed by the Senate.
-The House provided an increase of \$6 million over the request, and directed that this \$6 million plus \$29 million of the funding requested for ITER should be devoted to